The problem: You can’t fall asleep

 8. Try a light snack.
 Something light here-not a full meal-can be comforting but even just the change of scenery from walking across your house can help distract your mind.
 I’ve noticed myself that a few times lately I’ve been a little hungry and just having a small snack can help me then get to sleep pretty quickly.

-If you are anxious or ruminating
+If you are laying awake due to anxious thoughts

 9. Use paced breathing or another breathing related guided meditation.
 I often recommend clients search Youtube for “breathing meditation” or “paced breathing.”
 Here is an introduction to Paced Breathing as it relates specifically to DBT (but again, anyone can use!).
 Here’s a quick 3 minute mindful breathing meditation you can try.
 There are many, many, many more breathing meditations you can find on Youtube so feel free to do your own search-these are just a couple of links to get you started.